thierryc/SketchAPI/_actions/AddAsLibrary.md

 ---
 title: AddAsLibrary
 documented: true
-trigger: An open document is saved as a Library
+trigger: An open Document is saved as a Library
 ---

-The `AddAsLibrary` action is triggered when an open document is saved as a Library, using the **File › Add as Library…** menu option.
+The `AddAsLibrary` action is triggered when an open Document is saved as a Library, using the **File › Add as Library…** menu option.

 ## Action Context